asad-mehmood-arhamsoft/dental_site/README.md

 PORT=5000
 ```

-**Note:** The AI service uses mock responses and does not require any API keys.
+**Note:** The AI service uses mock responses stored in `ai-service/data/mock_responses.py` and does not require any API keys.
+It provides 20 different general responses and 6 context-specific responses based on message keywords.

 ### Frontend (.env)